hmrc/ukim-auth-checker-api-service-guide/source/documentation/index.md

 ## Error Responses

-An introduction to the expected Success and Error Responses:
+An introduction to the expected Error Responses:

 ```code
 400